keenlabs/keen-sdk-net/CONTRIBUTING.md

 $ cd Keen.Test/
 $ dotnet test
 ```
 ...though actually manually building in the first step isn't necessary, as the `test` command should restore packages and build if necessary.
+NOTE: on platforms where you don't have an SDK or Targeting Pack for .NET Framework 4.5 (e.g. MacOS or Linux), you'll likely see `error MSB3644` but the `netstandard2.0` outputs should build correctly and tests should run.
+You can avoid this error by running commands with `-f netstandard2.0` in the specific subdirectory.

 Next, set some breakpoints or put in some `println()`s and get acquainted with the `Keen` project, as well as the related test project `Keen.Test`.
 Maybe add a mini test project that references one of the built binaries and play with actually using the SDK as per the instructions in the [README](./README.md).